LGBTQ+ Pride Month – 8 steps to being a better ally

 ‘A person who is a member of the dominant group who works to end oppression in his or her own personal or professional life by supporting and advocating with the oppressed population.’

 Identifying as an ally is an extremely valuable stance to take in helping those on a long road towards LGBTQ+ rights and equality.
-It may go without saying, but two fundamental features in an ally are support towards equality, and acceptance of someone for who they are, without regard for their sexual orientation or gender identity.
+There are two fundamental features in an ally.
+The first one is support towards equality.
+The second is acceptance of someone for who they are, without regard for their sexual orientation or gender identity.

-Being an ally is an active role in helping to dismantle oppression, discourage discrimination, include marginalised communities and encourage LGBTQI+ people to have pride in themselves.
+So being an ally means having an active role in helping to dismantle oppression and discouraging discrimination.
+It also means including marginalised communities and encouraging LGBTQI+ people to have pride in themselves.
 More allies can make the world seem like a safer place for LGBTQI+ communities.

-The UK is seen as having a diverse and progressive social system, but looking at the increasing reports of bullying and discrimination, there is evidently a lot of work still to be done when it comes to anti-discrimination (LGBT hate crime rose by 144% between 2014-2018).
-To put things into perspective, the figures below are taken from Stonewall (UK based LGBT rights charity).
+The world sees the UK as having a diverse and progressive social system.
+But looking at the increasing reports of bullying and discrimination, we still need to do a lot of work to combat discrimination.
+(LGBT hate crime rose by 144% between 2014-2018).
+To put things into perspective, the figures below are from Stonewall (UK-based LGBT rights charity).

-- Half of black, Asian and minority ethnic LGBT people (51 per cent) have experienced discrimination or poor treatment from others in their local LGBT community because of their ethnicity.
+- Half of black, Asian, and minority ethnic LGBT people (51%) have experienced discrimination or poor treatment from others in their local LGBT community because of their ethnicity.

-- Almost one in five LGBT people (18 per cent) who were looking for work said they were discriminated against because of their identity while trying to get a job.
+- Almost one in five LGBT people (18%) who were looking for work said they were discriminated against because of their identity while trying to get a job.

 - One in five LGBT people have experienced a hate crime or incident because of their sexual orientation and/or gender identity in the last 12 months

-- The number of LGBT people who have experienced a hate crime or incident in the last year because of their sexual orientation has risen by 78 percent since 2013
+- The number of LGBT people who have experienced a hate crime or incident in the last year because of their sexual orientation has risen by 78% since 2013

-- Nearly half (45 per cent) of LGBT pupils – including 64 per cent of trans pupils – are bullied for being LGBT in Britain’s schools
+- Nearly half (45%) of LGBT pupils – including 64% of trans pupils – are bullied for being LGBT in Britain’s schools

-- Seven in 10 football fans who’ve attended a match have heard or witnessed homophobia on the terrace.
+- 7 in 10 football fans who’ve attended a match have heard or witnessed homophobia on the terrace.

 Read up on LGBTQI+ issues and debates, laws, rights, celebrations!
-Whatever theme is of interest, the more you know and the more conversations that are had, the more understanding and visibility around LGBTQI+ communities and the issues that still exist.
+The more you know and the more conversations you have, the more understanding and visibility around LGBTQI+ communities and the issues that still exist.

-The LGBTQ+ community instead need people to show up; and we would rather you show up imperfectly than not show up at all.
-When it comes to an incredibly fluid subject, it’s impossible to know the best or most eloquent way of getting your words across – but the point is to make a start and share what you know.
+The LGBTQ+ community instead needs people to show up; we would rather you show up imperfectly than not show up at all.
+When it comes to an incredibly fluid subject, it’s impossible to know the best or most eloquent way of getting your words across.
+But the point is to make a start and share what you know.

 Have you ever wondered why straight people don’t have a pride parade?
 Or maybe you think gay pride is a celebration of being gay?

 After speaking with LGBTQI+ friends, there is a marked consensus on this point.
-Many gay and queer people reckon with a feeling of otherness and ‘being different’ for many years leading up to the understanding around their identity, and the eventual ‘coming out’ can be a very significant moment.
+Many gay and queer people reckon with a feeling of otherness and ‘being different’ for many years leading up to the understanding around their identity.
+The eventual ‘coming out’ can be a very significant moment.
 While a celebration or marked commendation is not needed, responses to someone’s ‘coming out’ as though it is expected, unusual, or irrelevant, can diminish the importance of something which should be empowering.

 So many characters have changed the course of gay rights and amplified discussions that needed to be heard.
 There are too many to name, and they all added something unique: To name just a few: Marsha P. Johnson.
 Audre Lorde.
 Harvey Milk.
 Barbara Gittings.
 Ian McKellen.

 Smaller LGBTQI+ charities receive a majority of their fundraising income leading up to Pride and during the month of June.
-This year, with many, if not all parades being cancelled, funding cuts are severely affecting these charities who are in serious need of continued support.
+These past few years, with many parades having to cancel, funding cuts had severely affected these charities that are in need of support.
 See smaller, local charities as opposed to the well-known UK names.